Let Dependency Injection Lead You to a Better Design

 @end

-After an instance of UTEAccount is created, this logger property is set.
-UTEAccount is no longer concerned with the creation of a UTELogger instance; UTEAccount is only concerned with what UTELogger can do.
-By using Property Injection, we have reduced the responsibilities of UTEAccount.
+After an instance of WBAccount is created, this logger property is set.
+WBAccount is no longer concerned with the creation of a WBLogger instance; WBAccount is only concerned with what WBLogger can do.
+By using Property Injection, we have reduced the responsibilities of WBAccount.

 Method Injection